joostwmd/philharmonie/README.md

 This API call retruns a accessToken and a refreshToken.

-Once you obtained a valid token, you can use it to initalize the Dirigent class.
+Once you obtained a valid token, you can use it to initalize the Conductor class.

-## Dirigent
+## Conductor

-The Dirigent class provides methods for interacting with the API endpoints of integrated providers, currently including Spotify and Apple Music.
+The Conductor class provides methods for interacting with the API endpoints of integrated providers, currently including Spotify and Apple Music.

 Before utilizing these methods, it's important to understand three key principles:

-- Provider-Specific Structuring: Each provider within the Dirigent class mirrors the terminology and structure of its respective API.
+- Provider-Specific Structuring: Each provider within the Conductor class mirrors the terminology and structure of its respective API.
 This design choice ensures consistency and ease of use when accessing different services.

   - Spotify: Refers to audio files as "tracks."
 To retrieve a track by its ID, use the method:

   ```
-    dirigent.spotify.track.getById('spotiy-track-id')
+    Conductor.spotify.track.getById('spotiy-track-id')
   ```

   - Apple Music: Refers to audio files as "songs" and distinguishes between data stored in the user's library and data from the public catalog.
 To retrieve data for a public song, use: